Improving lives of vulnerable children

 Susan O’Rourke is a professor of education at Carlow University in Pittsburgh, Pennsylvania.
-She is the co-leader for the Carlow Cares: Sligo, Ireland and Carlow Cares: Nicaragua Study Abroad Programs.
+She is the co-leader for the Carlow Cares: Sligo, Ireland and Carlow Cares: Jamaica Study Abroad Programs.
 Susan earned her doctorate in Instructional Design & Technology and a master's degree in Special Education from the University of Pittsburgh.
 She was a teacher of children with multiple disabilities at The Rehabilitation Institute of Pittsburgh (now the Children's Institute) for 10 years prior to joining the faculty at Carlow in 1997.

 Her interests include international special education focusing on vulnerable children in developing countries and the integration and harnessing of technology - specifically the use of video conferencing to support student engagement and learning, the use of assistive technology by students with special needs, and distance education.
 She specializes in the teaching and learning of children with autism spectrum disorders, multiple disabilities and children with social, emotional and behavioral disorders.

 Susan is the Past President of the Division of International Special Education and Services (DISES) and a founding member of the Division of Performing and Visual Arts Education (DARTS) - divisions within the Council for Exceptional Children (CEC).
-Recently she served as the Program Chair of BRAGA2014: Embracing Inclusive Approaches conference held in July in Braga, Portugal where over 450 special education professionals from 40 countries participated.
+She served as the Program Chair of BRAGA2014: Embracing Inclusive Approaches conference held in July in Braga, Portugal where over 450 special education professionals from 40 countries participated.